 From time to time there are areas identified by the Board where additional knowledge would be beneficial, which it addresses by engaging external advisers, conducting site visits, Board workshops and/or requesting more detailed reporting from management.
-Technology and digital disruption is an example where this approach has been taken.
+Technology, cybersecurity and digital disruption are examples where this approach has been taken.